What you need to know about the Disability Support Pension

 There are also limits to how much you can own in assets, like property or possessions.

-The maximum assets for a full pension are (as of 1 July 2022):
+The maximum assets for a full pension are, as of March 20, 2024:

-For a part pension you will stop receiving the pension completely if you own more than (as of 1 July 2022):
+For a part pension you will stop receiving the pension completely if you own more than, as of March 20 2024:

 There are also different amounts for if you get a transitional rate of pension and if you are younger than 21, both of which are lower than the part pension limits.